peterparkedcar165/mythicalcreatures/README.md

                                 -Dead By Daylight looking like bear traps.
                                 -Traps root for 12 seconds.
 Damage is dealt upon triggering the trap.

 Active 2 [Emergency Digging]: -In dire situation, you must quickly escape.
-Grant the ability to phase through dirt-like and stone-like blocks to seek temporary refuge.
+Grant the ability to phase through sand-like, dirt-like and stone-like blocks to seek temporary refuge.

-Active 3 [Shared Snack]: -Consume snacks that you packed for your adventure, increasing your teammates and your Attack Speed and Mining Speed by a margin.
+Active 3 [Shared Snack]: -Consume snacks that you packed for your adventure, restoring hunger by 50% and saturation by 50%, increasing your teammates and your Attack Speed and Mining Speed by a margin.

 ### Imp (Creature / Wand / Damage Dealer)
 Passive [Hellborne]: -Increased Mana Regeneration, Spell Power, Movement Speed in the Nether.